MontreTT/Data-analysis/data-analysis project 1/developer_anual_pay/README.md

 ![rage_vs_years_of_coding_scatterplot](age_vs_years_of_coding_scatterplot.png)

-### On the other hand more coding experience does not translate to bigger salaries
+## On the other hand more coding experience does not translate to bigger salaries

 ![Programmers Annual Salary vs Years of Excperience](programmers_annual_salary.png)

+## To further explain we partitioned the graph to 3 smaller one with some help of Tableau